Home

 Henry grew up on the family farm near Scio.
 On May 3, 1838, in Harrison County, Henry married his first wife, Catherine Bowers (1819-1881).
 The ceremony was performed by justice of the peace David Bowers, apparently one of Catherine's relatives.
 The Minerds had one child, Mary Ann Von Stronder, in addition to a foster daughter, Isabella "Bell" (Edwards) Kever, "who was received into his home as his own child."

 The same year he was married, Henry purchased a town lot in Franklin, Harrison County, for the whopping sum of $55.
 Around that time, he must have gotten the itch to move west to wilderness areas of western Ohio being sold for development purposes by the federal government.
-Thus the year after purchasing the lot in Franklin, he and Catherine sold it to Frances Sampson, with the deed seen here.
+Thus the year after purchasing the lot in Franklin, he and Catherine sold it to Frances Sampson.

 Henry was a farmer.
 The year after their marriage, on Nov.
 2, 1839, Henry purchased a farm near the western border of Ohio in Dixon, Van Wert County.
 He and Catherine then made preparations for travel to their new home.
 Assuming their trip was anything like other Minerds ' who came west to the county line later, using "a good team of horses and a substantial wagon," they traveled across the state, a "very tedious and slow" journey.